 Remember, too, that gelatin is most effective when consumed with its co-factors, whole food sources of protein and fat.

-Here is the grass-fed gelatin that I recommend.
-Collagen is also wonderful, and even easier to digest than gelatin.
+Collagen is also good, and for some easier to digest than gelatin.
 Stir collagen into hot or cold beverages.

-- Consider the Vitamin A Detox Diet (This is the newest and most revolutionary healing diet yet.)
+- Read about the Vitamin A Detox Diet (This is a new and revolutionary detox diet that I’ve used myself to reach my health goals.)
 Includes food lists and printable grocery list.